marlitosdev/marlitosdev/README.md

 </div>

   <div>
-  - 🔭 I’m currently working on Business Project
+- 🔭 I’m currently working on Business Projects
 - 🌱 I’m currently learning Go Language and TypeScript
 - 👯 I’m looking to collaborate on Collaborative Project
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Agentic Finance Projects
-- 💬 Ask me about ...
+- 💬 Ask me about everything
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...

   </div>